AllenUI/Cis-11-T-Tech-Project/README.md

 * Simulate.exe

 ## Installation/Set Up
-* Install LC-3
+1.)
+Install LC-3

-* Download the .asm file
+2.)
+Download the .asm file

-* Open LC3Edit.exe and assemble
+3.)
+Open LC3Edit.exe and assemble

-* Open simulate.exe and load in the .obj file for the program
+4.)
+Open simulate.exe and load in the .obj file for the program

-* Click "Run" under the "Execute" tab
+5.)Click "Run" under the "Execute" tab

 ## Usage
 How to use the program once it's running: